PG1003/filesystem/reference.md

 ### `file_type`

-`file_type` has members that are constants which are used to identify the type of the entry on the filesystem.
+`file_type` is an enummeration with constants which are used to identify the type of the entry on the filesystem.

 The supported file types are;